MKuranowski/AdventOfCode2024/README.md

     I just decided to grab a coffee while waiting for it to finish, instead of trying to implement something that works properly.
 - Day 10 was funny, I made a mistake in part A that turned out to be the solution to part B.
+- Day 24 part B requires manual labor to solve.
+See the docstring for details.